codership/galera/Docs_tommi/python3/source/createcluster.rst

 it.
 After this, the new node is ready for use.

 --------------------------------
- Testing That the Cluster Works
+ Testing that the Cluster Works
 --------------------------------
-.. _`Testing That the Cluster Works`:
+.. _`Testing that the Cluster Works`:

 You can test that the cluster actually works as follows: